 It’s time for your latest Scarcity Index update, where we reveal the UK’s most sought-after circulation coins of the last three months!
-As we’ve been able to go out and spend more cash in recent months, how has this impacted our Scarcity Index?
+As we continue to go out and spend more cash, we’ve seen some BIG movers and shakers on our Scarcity Index.

 You can use the updated A-Z 10p, 50p and £2 indexes below to discover how sought-after the coins in your collection really are.